Are you offering your employee a Settlement Agreement?

 There are a lot of issues to consider in the preparation of a settlement agreement, not least, the need to ensure that it meets the statutory requirements set out in the various pieces of employment legislation to ensure that the agreement is legally binding.

-How you treat payments for notice, holiday and compensation are critical, especially in relation to the treatment of tax and you should consider whether it is appropriate to include a tax indemnity clause.
+How you treat payments for notice, salary, holiday and compensation are critical, especially in relation to the treatment of tax and you should consider including a tax indemnity clause.
 You should ensure that the agreement facilitates a ‘clean break’ and that any ongoing employment tribunal proceedings are withdrawn or that the Company is adequately protected from any future litigation.
-You need to provide for the safe return of all company property and consider how you will safeguard the Company’s confidential information and ensure that the existence and content of the agreement itself is kept confidential.
-You need to think about the enforceability of post termination restrictions and how to word an appropriate reference or public announcement.
+You also need to consider the return of all company property and how you will safeguard the Company’s confidential information and ensure that the existence and terms of the Settlement Agreement itself is kept confidential.
+You need to consider any ongoing contractual restrictions and how to word an appropriate reference or public announcement.

 Call to speak to one of our specialist Employment Solicitors in Coventry and Warwickshire on 024 7623 1000 and we could be advising you about Settlement Agreements today.